 Action Lead Specifics Retain/Revise/

 Implementers Complete/Delete

-Prepare assessment Nonprofits, Complete these assessments as an Retain Revise
+Prepare assessment Nonprofits, Complete these assessments as an Revise

 reports on cross- philanthropic independent report, or continue to

 system include aspects of a cross-system

 coordination assessment in related reports.
 For

 example, the CMAP cluster drill-

 down reports describe current

 coordination efforts and ways to

 expand upon them.
 Additionally, this

 work can also be incorporated into

 local planning projects.
 These

-assessments should Focus initially on
+assessments should identify and

-the freight and energy industries of

-the economy; later expand to other

-industries.
-Iidentify and convene

-economic development, education,
+convene economic development,

-and workforce leaders in each
+education, and workforce leaders in

-industry, and determine areas of
+each industry, and determine areas of

 duplication or gaps.
 They should also

-Ssummarize the conclusions of this
+summarize the conclusions with

-work in a report for each sector with

 recommendations for next steps,

 including setting of common goals

 and pursuit of pilot programs to

 improve coordination.